kokkos/kokkos-fft/docs/intro/quick_start.rst

 Building
 --------

-For the moment, there are two ways to use Kokkos-fft: including as a subdirectory in CMake project or installing as a library.
+For the moment, there are two ways to use kokkos-fft: including as a subdirectory in CMake project or installing as a library.
-For simplicity, however, we demonstrate an example to use Kokkos-fft as a subdirectory in a CMake project.
-For installation, see :ref:`Building Kokkos-fft<building>`.
+For simplicity, however, we demonstrate an example to use kokkos-fft as a subdirectory in a CMake project.
+For installation, see :ref:`Building kokkos-fft<building>`.
-Since Kokkos-fft is a header-only library, it is enough to simply add as a subdirectory.
-It is assumed that kokkos and Kokkos-fft are placed under ``<project_directory>/tpls``.
+Since kokkos-fft is a header-only library, it is enough to simply add as a subdirectory.
+It is assumed that kokkos and kokkos-fft are placed under ``<project_directory>/tpls``.

-Here is an example to use Kokkos-fft in the following CMake project.
+Here is an example to use kokkos-fft in the following CMake project.

 .. code-block:: bash